BACK TO THE FUTURE - Golden Oldies On the Big Screen

 Besides the energy and action, including some very good special-effects sequences, this film’s main asset is its sense of humor.
 Most of “Back to the Future” is very funny.

 The film is far from perfect, however, as there are the inevitable lapses in logic, and Fox’s parents in the early scenes are such a negative stereotype they made me feel uncomfortable, especially Crispin Glover as the supremely wimpy father.

-Those scenes are shown to be simply a setup for a humorous payoff but some of the early family moments are so broad and idiotic they look like they belong in an old-time melodrama.
-But the film gets better as it goes along, and the relationship between Fox and his friend, the crazy inventor, a wonderfully engaging performance by Christopher Lloyd, help make up for it.
+Though later those scenes are shown to be simply a setup for a humorous payoff, some of the early family moments are so broad and idiotic they look like they belong in an old-time melodrama.
+But the film gets better as it goes along, and the relationship between Fox and his friend the crazy inventor, a wonderfully engaging performance by Lloyd, help make up for it.

-Lloyd seems to have patented screen wackos ever since his definitive burned-out Vietnam veteran Reverend Jim on TV’s “Taxi.”
-He used to steal that show regularly and he steals “Back to the Future” with just as much aplomb.
+Lloyd seems to have patented screen wackos ever since his definitive burned-out Vietnam veteran, Rev. Jim, on TV’s “Taxi.”
+He used to steal that show regularly, and he steals “Back to the Future” with just as much aplomb.

 Lea Thompson, Michael J. Fox, 'Back to the Future' (1985)

 Michael J. Fox is also very good and this should thrust him into a nice film career as a young leading man.
 Everyone else in the picture performs well, though, as mentioned above, I was occasionally uncomfortable with Crispin Glover as Fox’s father.

 Zemeckis sometimes lets the joke go on too long, as with a hilarious scene that has Fox re-inventing Chuck Berry’s music.
 He just can’t resist going on to attempt one punchline too many.
 But the co-writer/director generally handles things very well, nicely blending suspense, an unexpected romance and plenty of action, along with two brands of comedy — warm and human with wild and crazy.